-USC 16-07: Sustainable and Affordable Housing Near Rail Transit: Refining and Expanding a Scenario Planning Toll (Bostic, USC).
-In previous research, we showed that promoting transit-oriented development (TOD) to achieve greenhouse gas (GHG) emission reduction in Los Angeles could be at odds with providing access to affordable housing near transit, because higher income households tend to reduce driving the most when living near transit.
+USC 16-07: Sustainable and Affordable Housing Near Rail Transit: Refining and Expanding a Scenario Planning Toll (Bostic, USC) In previous research, we showed that promoting transit-oriented development (TOD) to achieve greenhouse gas (GHG) emission reduction in Los Angeles could be at odds with providing access to affordable housing near transit, because higher income households tend to reduce driving the most when living near transit.
+Results from that study show how both goals can be met through development that favors density over inclusionary zoning.
 This project builds on that research to broaden it by assessing how changes in emission reduction technology relate to household vehicle miles travelled (VMT), expanding the generalizability of the previous study beyond Los Angeles, and addressing residential self-selection and its impact on household VMT.
 As before, we will create development scenarios, but this time will work to add the San Diego and Sacramento geographies to Los Angeles.
 We will enhance the precision of our planning tool estimates of the GHG implications of different development typologies by coupling information on the types of autos used by people of different income levels with emissions models.
-These data allow us to estimate actual changes in emissions.
+These data allow us to directly estimate actual changes in emissions.
+The third contribution of this research is its consideration of residential self-selection into neighborhoods.
+Very little is known about how the supply of TODs matches the latent demand for this type of neighborhood.
+The general argument is that residential selection may or may not be part of the total effect.
+We anticipate bounding the residential effect by using a propensity score match method to be able to quantify VMT change, accounting for all selection and, alternately, for none of the selection effect.
+The results will inform our overall model to assess net VMT and emission effects.

-USC 16-08: Innovating on Job Accessibility with General Transit Feed Specification (GTFS) Data (Painter, USC).
-Physical access to economic opportunity is still a factor dominated by geography.
+USC 16-08: Innovating on Job Accessibility with General Transit Feed Specification (GTFS) Data (Painter, USC) Physical access to economic opportunity is still a factor dominated by geography.
 Job growth often happens in places away from the populations that need the new jobs: also known as spatial mismatch.
 Currently, cars are the primary barrier to entry in bridging that gap for job seekers in metropolitan areas.
 Cars provided access to an order of magnitude larger number of jobs than transit access.
 We argue that public transportation could and should play a role in providing access to jobs.
-In this research, we use a new open data tool, General Transit Feed Specification data, to dynamically analyze travel times that exist within public transit networks.
+This study extends the research on the geography of opportunity in two important ways.
+First, we use a new open data tool, General Transit Feed Specification data, to dynamically analyze travel times that exist within public transit networks.
 We are then able to link these data to job sub-centers across the LA metropolitan area using Census tract data to determine the accessibility of jobs to high poverty neighborhoods.
 We can further distinguish job clusters by industry type to highlight if there are differences in accessibility between emerging economy jobs in the information technology (IT) sector and the general job market.
 Finally, we can create transit access measures that can be widely used and rapidly deployed in a broad range of contexts.
 We plan to make these measures available in an online environment (i.e. web maps) as a proof-of-concept based on the Los Angeles area.